Laura Piacentini

 Personal Statement

-Laura Piacentini is a multi-award-winning Professor of Criminology at the School of Social Work and Social Policy at the University of Strathclyde, Glasgow.
+Laura Piacentini is an award-winning Professor of Criminology at the School of Social Work and Social Policy at the University of Strathclyde, Glasgow.

-A Russian speaker, Laura is the first Westerner to conduct empirical and theoretical research in post-USSR jails.
-Her doctorate was the first research council funded PhD on incarceration in contemporary Russia and she has been researching and publishing on this subject for nearly thirty years since then.
-She is also a trained sociologist engaged in multi-disciplinary research that includes fields such as human geography, political science, law, and criminology and has been Co-I or PI on numerous studies of post-Soviet penal culture.
-With Professor Slade, Laura is the lead on the major prison study funded by ESRC: “In the Gulag’s Shadow: Producing, Consuming and Perceiving prisons in the former USSR”.
-This unique project seeks to produce global criminology’s first empirical and theoretical study of Russian penal culture.
-In 2014, Professor Piacentini was appointed a Fellow of the Royal Society of Edinburgh and appointed Fellow at "AcademiaNet" for leading European Women Scholars, established by Angela Merkel then the Chancellor of Germany.
+A Russian speaker, Laura was the first Westerner to conduct empirical and theoretical research in post-USSR prisons.
+Her doctorate, funded by the UK research council, the ESRC, was the first PhD to examine incarceration in contemporary Russia, and she has been researching and publishing on this subject for nearly thirty years.
+Trained as a sociologist, she works across disciplines including human geography, political science, law, and criminology, and has been Co-Investigator or Principal Investigator on several studies of post-Soviet penal culture.
+Alongside Professor Slade, she led the ESRC-funded project “In the Gulag’s Shadow: Producing, Consuming and Perceiving Prisons in the Former USSR,” which explores Russian penal culture from both empirical and theoretical perspectives.

-Between 2015 and 2020, she was a Co-Editor-in-Chief of the leading Criminology journal, Criminology & Criminal Justice.
+From 2015 to 2020, Laura was Co-Editor-in-Chief of the journal Criminology & Criminal Justice.

 Expertise & Capabilities